Girgentana Goat: Goat Breed Profile and Information

 Origin of Girgentana Goat

-The Girgentana goat breed’s actual origins are unknown. in central South Asia, notably Kashmir, northern Afghanistan, and Balochistan are places where people think they surface at first.
+The Girgentana goat breed’s origins are unknown. in central South Asia, notably Kashmir, northern Afghanistan, and Balochistan, where people think they surface at first.

-It was recognized by Johann Wolfgang Amschler as Capra Prisca and the Ram in a Thicket statue unearthed at Ur by Leonard Woolley in 1927-28.
+Johann Wolfgang Amschler recognized it as Capra Prisca and the Ram in a Thicket statue unearthed at Ur by Leonard Woolley in 1927-28.

 Leopold Adametz’s claim that it is descended, at least in part, from the markhor, Capra falconeri, a species of Central Asian goat-antelope, appears to be widely accepted among zoologists.